StatefulSet Basics

 Creating a StatefulSet

-Begin by creating a StatefulSet using the example below.
+Begin by creating a StatefulSet (and the Service that it relies upon) using the example below.
 It is similar to the example presented in the StatefulSets concept.
 It creates a headless Service, nginx, to publish the IP addresses of Pods in the StatefulSet, web.

 apiVersion: v1